Skate lingo! DEK - Your Guide to Unlocking the Skateboarder’s Secret Code

 If you can do a trick over and over consistently without trouble means you have that trick "dialled" or "on lock".

 Here is a common situation, there are around 10 skaters around the bowl/mini ramp/skate spot and only one person can skate the obstacle at a time.
 Skate sense dictates that everyone takes turns and you wait between your attempts.
-However, there is always the impatient dude who can't wait for his turn, he is called the "snake".
-The snake will drop into the bowl when it is not his turn, forcing the next person to wait longer.
+However, there is always the impatient dude who can't wait for his/her turn, he/she is called the "snake".
+The snake will drop into the bowl when it is not his/her turn, forcing the next person to wait longer.
 It can also be used as a verb as in, "I was waiting to drop in when that dude snaked me".